-- In a large dutch oven or stock pot, warm olive oil over medium heat.
-Add onions, celery, and bell pepper and saute for 3-5 minutes.
-Add pepper, thyme, cayenne, and sausage and saute for another 3 minutes.
-Add in garlic, let cook for 30 seconds, then add red beans, chicken stock, water, ham hocks, bay leaf, and turn temperature up to medium-high to high, to bring everything to a boil.
-Once at a boil, reduce heat to medium-low and let simmer.
+- Pour in the drained red beans, chicken stock, ham hocks, browned sausage, and turn temperature up to medium-high to high, to bring everything to a boil.
+Once at a boil, reduce the heat to medium-low and let simmer.

-- To serve, ladle beans into a bowl, then spoon rice over the beans.
+- To serve, ladle the red beans, sausage, and ham hock meat into a bowl, then spoon rice over the beans.